xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ];
 ```

-The `<MultivalueInput>` renders a UI like the one above with two options for each value (so the user can "include" or "exclude" the value).
+The `<MultivalueInput>` renders a UI like the one above with two options for each value (so the user can 'include' or 'exclude' the value).

 ```jsx
 class MultivaluedInput extends React.Component {